Contemporary in synchrony with ancient

 Thanks to the action painting method of paint coating the designed patterns give each and every product a unique appearance with an artistic note.

-The painted continuous repetitive pattern correspond to the object’s shape and there is no linear interruption of the pattern alongside the whole circumference, which cannot be achieved by any conventional printing method.
+The painted continuous repetitive pattern corresponds to the object’s shape and there is no linear interruption of the pattern alongside the whole circumference, which cannot be achieved by any conventional printing method.

-Thanks to its creative potential for designing great number of various repetitive patterns, different paint coating methods, as well as the possibility of purchasing a large number of different mechanically blown glass vessels, this technique provides the opportunity to very often create and launch a wide variety of diverse product collections.
+Thanks to its creative potential for designing great number of various repetitive patterns, different paint layer coating methods, as well as the possibility of purchasing a large number of different blown glass and potery vessels, this technique provides the opportunity to very often create a wide variety of diverse product collections.

 Sinchropaint and Repetitive Patterns

 Synchropaint technique is first possible thanks to a technical innovation consisting of an impulsive paint thrower.
-Due to surface irregularities and oscillations in the diameters of round blown glass objects, it was necessary to implement action painting method by which one can apply a narrow beam of color to an object from a distance, without tool for paint application touching the object’s surface.
+Due to surface irregularities and oscillations in the diameters of round blown glass objects, it was necessary to implement action painting method by which one can apply color to an object from a distance, without tool for paint application touching the object’s surface.

 Painting repetitive patterns is possible thanks to a second technical innovation consisting of a numerically controlled synchronization of impulsive paint thrower and a rotating vessel.
-With such synchronization of the two, it is possible to paint narrow radial segments made up of repetitive prints of a beam of color from paint thrower, in a defined number of intervals along the certain circumference of the object.
-Furthermore, with even repetition of the narrow radial segments alongside the object’s height, vertical stripes are painted, and by their mutual partial rotation various pattern structures could be created.
+With such synchronization of the two, it is possible to paint narrow radial segments made from repetitive prints of color dots from paint thrower, in a defined number of intervals along the certain circumference of the object.
+Furthermore, with arrangement of the narrow radial segments one above the other alongside the object’s height, and by their mutual partial rotation, various pattern structures could be created.

 From the design of the pattern on paper to its painting on the vase, the path leads through unique self-invented CNC G-code software.
 It covers all the dimensions of the curved shape round vessel, the number and size of all the segments of the repetitive pattern, as well as their mutual positions, so that the obtained painted pattern on the vessel is in proportion to the designed pattern on the paper.

-Owing to the use of CNC technology, Synchropaint technique is fast, precise and steady and is therefore very suitable for industrial and commercial exploitation.
+Owing to the use of CNC technology, Synchropaint technique is fast, precise and steady.
+But also, it is absolutely painting and fine art technique at the same time.
+Therefore it is very suitable for both artistic and industrial exploitation.